UGoGreen is a local NGO and therefor, our board members are all Ugandan ladies and gentlemen representing their communities.

-Our goals sustain some of the Sustainable Development Goals as adopted by all United Nation Member States in 2015:
+Our goals are inspired by some of the most basic Sustainable Development Goals as adopted by all United Nation Member States in 2015:

 – End Poverty